Way #6

 14. We regularly take opportunities to grow our closeness together through readings, marriage enrichment activities and other resources.

-Now you might think that we would be close to “all 10s” because, after all, we wrote the book about this subject.
+You might think that we would be close to “all 10s” because, after all, we wrote the book about this subject.
 However, that would not be correct.
 The first time we took the TPI, there was only one 10 among the 28 scores between us.
 There was one six, two sevens, more eights than nines, and only two questions where our scores were identical.
 Most of our scores were only one different than each other’s, but Bob’s were higher than Cheryl’s on five questions and Cheryl’s were higher than Bob’s on seven questions.

 The results were not predictable.
 Yours are not likely to be predictable either, and the differences offer a rich opportunity for an excellent discussion.
 Ours lasted over two hours, including why we differed and what we wanted to do more of in the future.
 We made some notes and ended up with a valuable growth plan.
 We still have more potential.